 They could have called the products “premium inners” or “signature inners”, which to those on the inside may mean the same thing.
 But the name wouldn’t have been as resonant.

 Unconsciously, arzu adopted an expert copywriting technique called “review mining”.
-Thought leaders like Joanna Wiebe of Copyhackers teach this strategy for writing great copy.
+Conversion copywriting guru, Joanna Wiebe of Copyhackers teaches this strategy for writing great copy.

 But what if you don’t have ‘voice of the customer’ insights for your own products or services?